-- Most common cause of visual loss in AIDS and most common ocular disease; major cause of impaired quality of life.
+- Most common cause of visual loss in AIDS and most common ocular disease when CD4 < 50 cells/mm3.
 Retinitis comprises 80-90% of end-organ CMV disease.

 - Med. survival after Dx w/ CMV-R 8.5-12 mos in pre-HAART era.